AlessandroBorges/ReasoningSysPromts/sys_prompt_STEAM_01.md

 **Final Answer**
 {Your most precise solution}

 Example for "What's 17 × 23?":
 <think>
+[Problem Analysis]
-[Problem Analysis] Need to calculate 17×23 without calculator...
+1. Need to calculate the multiplication 17×23 without calculator

 [Reasoning Chain]
 1. Break into (10+7)×23